musikid/pjdfstest/book/src/configuration-file.md

 which adds an additional level of security and control.
 Some tests are related to this feature and therefore need it to be supported.
-However, the support of these flags is depedent of the file system, and some file systems don't support at all any flag.
+However, not all file systems and operating systems support all flags.
 To give a sufficient level of granularity, each supported flag can be specified in the configuration with the `file_flags` array.